UPMC's Notice of Privacy Practices

 In the event that a breach of your protected health information occurs by UPMC or one of its Business Associates, you will be provided with written notification as required by law.

-If you believe your privacy has been violated by us, you may file a complaint directly with us.
+If you believe your privacy has been violated by us, you may file a confidential complaint directly with us.
 You can do this by contacting the UPMC Privacy Officer at the hospital or facility where you received care or by calling the UPMC Compliance HelpLine at 1-877-983-8442, or the UPMC Office of Patient and Consumer Privacy at 412-647-5757.